HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 !!!note
     In a clustered environment, these tasks are only run on the primary server.

+!!!important
+    The Textbox.io component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the [Deprecated features](../../../whatsnew/deprecated_features.md) for more information.

 ## Using a custom Textbox.io editor toolbar

 1. The Textbox.io editor uses a custom configuration file that is named tbio_config.jsp to set custom parameters for the toolbar.
 Copy your custom configuration file to wp_profile_root\PortalServer\wcm\shared\app\config\textboxio.